 Salpingectomy is a surgical procedure that consists of the removal of a woman's fallopian tubes, thus causing sterility.

-Salpingectomy can be unilateral, if only one tube is removed, or bilateral, if both tubes are removed.
+This surgery can be unilateral, if only one tube is removed, or bilateral, if both tubes are removed.
+Although natural pregnancy is not possible without fallopian tubes, these women can fulfill their desire to become mothers through assisted reproductive techniques.

-The indications for salpingectomy are as diverse as the techniques used in surgery.
+The indications for needing a salpingectomy are diverse, as are the techniques used in surgery.

 Salpingectomy is the removal of one or both of a woman's fallopian tubes due to pathologies or alterations that may affect her reproductive system.